Welcome to Rice's Log Cabins

 The Queensland Parks and Wildlife Service maintain a permanent office on the Bunya Mountains and can provide you with guidance and assistance on getting the most out of your visit to this living national treasure.

 Bunya Mountain Guides

-The Environmental Protection Agency and the Queensland Parks and Wildlife Service tend to the day-to-day operations of the Bunya Mountains National Park.
-And they have two very useful publications available about the Bunya Mountains of interest to anyone who hasn’t visited the Park before.
+The Queensland Department of National Parks, Sports and Racing and the Queensland Parks and Wildlife Service tend to the day to day operations of the Bunya Mountains National Park.
+They have useful publications and maps available about the Bunya Mountains of interest to anyone who hasn’t visited the park before.

-One of them is a 2-page summary which outlines the unique features of the Park.
-The other is a more comprehensive 9 page Guide which not only covers those unique features in depth, but also contains maps of the walking trails through the Mountains along with detailed commentaries about each one, and guidelines about how to protect and preserve this fragile environment (which we fully support!)
+The Bunya Mountains National Park map outlines the range of walks and points of interest of the park.
+The other is a more comprehensive guide which not only covers those unique features in depth, but also contains maps of the walking trails through the Mountains with detailed commentaries about each one, and guidelines about how to protect and preserve this fragile environment (which we fully support!).